-SAAJA in collaboration with the International Association of Expressive Sandwork (IAES), has undertaken the implementation of Expressive Sandwork projects in Hanover Park, Cape Town.
-SAAJA has also worked closely with CASE (Community Action towards a Safe Environment) an NPO in Hanover Park, to bring the Expressive Sandwork Projects to fruition.
-Since 2015 five projects, twelve weeks each, have been completed.
-Over 60 children have benefitted from the project and 45 volunteers have been trained.
+SAAJA, in collaboration with the International Association of Expressive Sandwork (IAES), since 2015, has implemented Expressive Sandwork projects in two schools in Hanover Park, Cape Town.
+SAAJA has worked closely with CASE (Community Action towards a Safe Environment) a non-profit organization in Hanover Park, to bring the Expressive Sandwork Projects to fruition.
+We have also collaborated with the two principals from Leliebloem and Parkfields schools in Hanover Park who have been very supportive of the projects.

-This intervention is based on the premise, as formulated by Jung, that there is a self-regulating aspect in their psyche that he termed the Self that also serves as a source of energy.
+This programme is based on the premise as formulated by Jung that everyone has a self-regulating aspect in their psyche that he termed the Self that also serves as a source of energy.
 In Expressive Sandwork, the child is offered a safe and protected space in which this self-regulating aspect of the psyche can resolve some of the conflicts with which the child is confronted.
 We trust that in this safe environment in which the child can play freely, observed by a related and empathic witness (the volunteer), some significant positive changes can occur.

-SAAJA is registered as a NPO (197-888 NPO).
+SAAJA is registered as a Not-for-Profit Organisation (NPO).

 Expressive Sandwork Trainers: